KatCheng/Assignment03-Stockholm/Assignment04/README.md

 For the index page, I used two types of fonts - one bolder and one more regular.
 However, I chose two fonts that both look a bit "rectangle", because I think putting two completely different fonts together seems a bit weird.
 For the contact page, I also used two types of fonts for the receipt.
 I specifically stressed the name of recipient, email address, and content by using a different font and larger size, because I think that would help the user to find the information more quickly.

-I used the css position fixed for the navigation bar, in order to make it "skicky".
+I used the css position fixed for the navigation bar, in order to make it "sticky".
 However, I was not able to highlight my navigation bar because my elements are anchor and I could not figure out how to highlight my element without refreshing the page.

 ## Coder --- Yeonwoo Lee